kartik-v/bootstrap-star-rating/README.md

   icons for consistent display across devices.
 Optionally one can use the Unicode character set to override symbols.
 - Use any of your favorite font icon frameworks to render your star symbols (for example you can easily use the icons from the FontAwesome library).
 - Render and display fractional star ratings.
 Configure number of stars, min, max, step, and theoretically  support any fractional rating.
-- Uses Bootstrap 3.x styles & glyphs by default.
+- Uses Bootstrap 5.x, 4.x, 3.x styles & Bootstrap 3.x glyphicons by default.
 But this can be overridden with plugin parameters and your own CSS styles.
 - Support for RIGHT TO LEFT (RTL) input.
 Automatically changes star styling for RTL.
 - Ability to clear values and options for the stars.
 Control where the clear button element can be shown.
 - Reset star rating to the initial value when the form is reset.